marnelfr/udemy.react/README.md

 `````
 The ``useNavigation()`` hook can be used from any component currently visible on the screen.

 Instead of putting the loader function code in the router definition, we may consider exporting
-it from the ``EventsPage`` component.
+it from the ``EventsPage`` component file.

 ``loader()s`` support ``Response``type object.
 This means we can even do something like:
 ````javascript